 Burmese Migrant Workers Double Their Wages after Strike.

-May 23, 2012—As workers around the world celebrated International Labor Day at the beginning of May, more than 500 migrant workers on the Thai-Burmese border took collective action to demand that their employer improve wages and working conditions in a garment factory where they were earning less than 25 cents per hour for an 11-hour shift, according to reports.
-As a result of their two-day strike, the workers succeeded in doubling their wages and winning important gains in workplace conditions.
+May 23, 2012—As workers around the world celebrated International Labor Day May 1, more than 500 migrant workers on the Thai-Burmese border took collective action to demand their employer improve wages and working conditions in a garment factory where they were earning less than 25 cents per hour for an 11-hour shift, according to reports.

 Democracy Activist Aung San Suu Kyi Meets with Burmese Migrant Workers and Solidarity Center Partner Organizations in Thailand.